 June 7 - October 12, 2018

-You’ll also create a sustainable marketing plan, explore funding and partnership opportunities, practice ongoing self-care, and find community support through fellow practitioners and mentors.
-Unlike cookie-cutter career programs, this visionary training guides you toward what constellation of vocation works best for you now, and when the path meanders, whether you’re leaping into a new career or form of service or developing your new work while keeping your current job.
+Unlike cookie-cutter career programs, this training guides you toward what constellation of vocation works best for you and your community now, and when the path meanders, whether you’re leaping into a new career or form of service or developing your new work while keeping your current job.
+Along the way, you’ll create a sustainable marketing plan, explore funding and partnership opportunities, practice ongoing self-care, and find community support through fellow practitioners and mentors.

-This 110-hour training begins with a long weekend workshop June 7-10 at Unity Village in Kansas City, MO., and continues June - September with online study and community support, video conferences with entrepreneurs and leaders in the field, and individual consultations with Laura and Caryn, all culminating in a day-long seminar October 12, 2018.
+This 100-hour training begins with a long weekend workshop June 7-10 at Unity Village in Kansas City, MO., and continues June - September with online study and community support, video conferences with entrepreneurs and leaders in the field, and individual consultations with Laura and Caryn, all culminating in a final session (you can attend in person or via video-conferencing) October12, 2018.
 Upon completion you’ll be granted a certificate, presented at the Power of Words conference at Goddard College in Plainfield, Vermont Oct.
-12-14, 2018.
+12-14, 2018 (or if you're not able to join us for the conference, sent to you afterwards).
 The training also includes special discounts on and a toolkit of resources for planning, marketing, further training, and next steps.
 Read an interview with Laura Packer and Caryn Mirriam-Goldberg from Chrysalis: A Journal of Transformative Language Arts.

 By the end of the training, you will have:

 Learn from luminaries in the field during weekly video conferences with your fellow participants and facilitators.
 Each week, on a Sunday evening for an hour 8 p.m.
 EST/ 7 p.m.
 CST/ 6 p.m.
 MST/ 5 p.m.
 PST between June 17 and Aug.
 28, the following people (more to be confirmed) will present some of their work, and join us in conversation when you can ask your questions.
-Special guests include Harriet Lerner, Gregg Levoy, Patti Digh, Rob Peck, Priscilla Howe, Donna Washington, and more to come.
+Scroll down to learn more about our special guests: Harriet Lerner, Charles Eisenstein, Gregg Levoy, Patti Digh, Jen Cross, Kelley Hunt, Jose Faus, Rob Peck, Priscilla Howe, and Donna Washington.
 Sneak preview: See a SPARKS session, hosted by the TLA Network, featuring Gregg Levoy talking about callings and right livelihood.

 Who Would Benefit?